matter-labs/foundry-zksync/README.md

 ### Quick Start / Installation

-Clone these three repos to the same directory:
+Clone these two repos to the same directory:

 - [**foundry-zksync**](https://github.com/matter-labs/foundry-zksync) - this is our application, we will be building this in the following steps
-- [**zksync-era**](https://github.com/sammyshakes/zksync-era) - this is the SDK repo, we need to pull this locally to repair broken dependencies
 - [**sample-fzksync-project**](https://github.com/sammyshakes/sample-fzksync-project) - this is the sample project that contains the smart contract to be compiled